smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-views-and-controllers.md

 ### SDLViewController

 The view controller class is called `SDLViewController`.
 It implements the view controller and provides the necessary classes for the lifecycle.
-It's expected that the app developers creates subclasses of this base class.
+It's expected that the app developer creates subclasses of this base class.

 ```objc
 @interface SDLViewController